holdings420/Preservingbiologicalmass/README.md

 ## Rotating Absorption Pack
 - A rotating head is attached to the absorption packs.
 - The absorption packs stir the puree.
+- The absorption packs are arranged in circular placement like an onion with 2cm separation between each layers.
+- Each layer spins in opposite direction
+- Layer 1 spins clockwise
+- Layer 2 spins counter clockwise in alternating fashion.

 ## Measuring the Amount of Water Absorbed
 - The amount of water absorbed is measured by weighing the water tank.
 - Load cell is under the tank and measures the change in weight over the dehydration.

 ## Operation
-- Fill the tank with fruit/vegetable puree
+- Fill the tank with fruit/vegetable puree.
--
+- Insert the absorption packs

 # Method of Preserving Fruit through Reverse Osmosis 9/1/23